How to Price Raffle Tickets: Strategies for Maximum Revenue

 - Non-winners: If a supporter buys tickets and does not win, the full ticket price may be deductible as a charitable contribution (they received nothing in return).

 For your nonprofit: Provide clear receipts.
 Include the organization name, date, amount paid, and a statement that no goods or services were received (for non-winners) or that the deductible portion is the amount above FMV (for winners).
-IRS Publication 526 and quid pro quo rules apply.
+IRS Publication 526 and quid pro quo contribution rules apply.
 This is general information, not tax advice.
 Consult a tax professional.

 This context can inform pricing: some donors may prefer to know their ticket purchase supports the cause and may be tax-deductible when they don't win.
-That doesn't change how you price—but it can support your messaging.
+That doesn't change how you price, but it can support your messaging.

 Common pricing mistakes

-- Pricing too high – Limits participation; fewer tickets sold
+- Pricing too high: Limits participation; fewer tickets sold

-- Pricing too low – Leaves revenue on the table; may not meet goal
+- Pricing too low: Leaves revenue on the table; may not meet goal

-- Ignoring the audience – School parents vs. gala donors have different capacity
+- Ignoring the audience: School parents vs. gala donors have different capacity

-- Forgetting costs – Prize costs, permits, platform fees—factor them in
+- Forgetting costs: Prize costs, permits, platform fees.
+Factor them in.

 More resources

-- How to run a raffle fundraiser – Planning, permits, formats, and execution
+- How to run a raffle fundraiser: Planning, permits, formats, and execution

-- Raffle game ideas – Formats and creative basket themes
+- Raffle game ideas: Formats and creative basket themes

-- Silent auction vs. raffle – When to choose each, when to combine both
+- Silent auction vs. raffle: When to choose each, when to combine both

-- 9 raffle games to help you raise more – Format comparison and tips
+- 9 raffle games to help you raise more: Format comparison and tips

-- US raffle laws by state – Official state agency links
+- US raffle laws by state: Official state agency links

-- Create your free event – Add raffles and ticketing
+- Create your free event: Add raffles and ticketing

 This guide is maintained by CharityAuctions.
 Questions?
 Talk to our team.